Governor proposes branch of Mountaineer Challenge Academy for Montgomery

 “As a county Board of Ed member, we sent several young people to the Challenge Academy.
 For students who needed a high level of discipline or a new environment, it was very successful in setting them on a positive path,” he said.

-According to its website, the academy focuses on eight core components with its cadets: academic excellence, life coping skills, job skills, health and hygiene, responsible citizenship, service to the community, leadership/followership and physical fitness.
+According to its website, the academy, based at Camp Dawson in Kingwood, Preston County, focuses on eight core components with its cadets: academic excellence, life coping skills, job skills, health and hygiene, responsible citizenship, service to the community, leadership/followership and physical fitness.

 In academic excellence, for example, classroom studies are designed “to enhance the cadet’s educational skills and instill a desire to continue self-improvement throughout their lifetime.”
 Studies include the five basic areas included on the high school equivalency certificate test: math, science, social studies, language arts and literature.